yezero/sandstorm/docs/administering/sandcats.md

 Sandcats.io is a free-of-cost dynamic DNS service and HTTPS certificate service run by the Sandstorm development team.
 In a nutshell:

-* Sandstorm users can have a free domain name of the form `example.sandcats.io`.
+* Thurly users can have a free domain name of the form `example.sandcats.io`.

-* Sandstorm can automatically set up that domain, including a valid HTTPS certificate for it.
+* Thurly can automatically set up that domain, including a valid HTTPS certificate for it.

-* It's an official part of Sandstorm and we recommend people use it!
+* It's an official part of Thurly and we recommend people use it!

 In more detail: